Delicious and Nourishing Lentils with Recipes – Guest Post by Alyssa Bauman, Nourished.ca

 - 2 handfuls torn bite-sized kale leaves

-- In large pot, sautee onion and garlic in oil for about 5-6 minutes over medium heat.
+- In a large pot, sauté onion and garlic in oil for about 5-6 minutes over medium heat.

 - Add in celery and sauté for a few minutes more.

-- Stir in bay leaf and spices (cumin, chili powder, coriander, paprika, cayenne).
+- Stir in bay leaf and spices (cumin, chilli powder, coriander, paprika, cayenne).